 The City of Muskegon’s Revolving Loan Fund is intended to promote economic development through the provision of capital for new and expanding locally-sited businesses.
 It is intended to supplement conventional financing sources, but not replace them completely.
 Seventy percent of the project must come from private financing while the Revolving Loan Fund can cover the remaining thirty percent (up to $30,000).

 Brownfield Tax Credits

 Brownfield tax credits serve as a financial incentive for economic development projects within the City of Muskegon where environmental contamination, blight, or functional obsolescence create an impediment to redevelopment of the property.
-Inclusion of a project in the Muskegon Brownfield Plan can result in certain eligible activities being financed through tax increment financing.
+The inclusion of a project in the Muskegon Brownfield Plan can result in certain eligible activities being financed through tax increment financing.

 Site Assessment Grant

 Funds may be available for owners of a property planning to undertake an expansion and/or new construction or potential new owners of a site being planned for development.
 The funds are to assist with a Phase I, Phase II, BEA, and Due Care Plan for eligible properties through an EPA (Environmental Protection Agency) Site Assessment Grant.
-The City of Muskegon administers the grant and has retained the environmental consultants responsible for the investigation and reporting.